 So screw K-Pop for now and let’s settle with a list of old indie favorites instead.
 I used to listen to these songs tirelessly, especially during the early half of the decade when I was at my most pa-cool.
 I never truly gained the cool cred though so while these songs may not be as popular, my pedestrian taste believes they still belong to the poppier side of the music spectrum.

 Harmonica Sounds – Yozoh

 The featured image is from Donawhale’s self-titled album released in 2007 under Pastel Music, the music label that houses all of these artists except Neon Bunny.

-The following are by no means the best of the best of the best.
-And I am also by no means an expert on OPM.
+First, a disclaimer: these lyrics are by no means the best of the best of the best.
+And, more importantly, I am in no way an expert on OPM.

-As I was writing this list, I realized that I barely listen to OPM anymore.
-Save for the mainstream releases of Viva Records and Star Music, I don’t know any recently-released songs in Filipino or — for those who are not as pedantic about the language vs. dialect distinction — Tagalog.
+In fact, as I was writing this list, I realized that I barely listen to OPM anymore.
+The only new releases I’m aware of are those from Viva Records and Star Music.
+But beyond those tried-and-tested pop hits, my playlist holds no recently released music in Filipino or — for those who aren’t as pedantic about the language vs. dialect distinction — Tagalog.

-1. Palayain ang isa’t isa / Kung tayo, tayo talaga
+Palayain ang isa’t isa / kung tayo, tayo talaga

-Session Road’s “Cool Off” should really be in one of those #hugot playlists which are mostly laden with ballads or pogi rock sludge.
-Since when did it become cool to openly admit liking Cueshe anyway?
+Session Road’s “Cool Off” deserves a spot in one of each of those #hugot playlists that proliferate pop websites these days.
+I noticed those lists are mostly laden with ballads or pogi rock sludge but — since when did it become cool to openly admit liking Cueshe anyway?
+Hm.